tud-dud/lightning-censorship-simulator/README.md

 ## simulator

-The bianry reconstructs the network topology using an input graph, maps nodes to ASNs and implements payment delivery in the network.
-The tool simulates payment failure scenarios under different attack scenarios.
+The binary reconstructs the network topology using an input graph, maps nodes to ASNs and implements payment delivery in the network.
+The tool simulates payment failure under different attack scenarios.

   <details>
     <summary>simulator</summary>

-    ```
        target/release/simulator [OPTIONS] <GRAPH_FILE> [VERBOSE]

        Arguments: